nielskrijger/node-url-permissions/README.md

 https://newspaper.com/articles?author=user-1
 ```

-That URL only returns newspaper articles written by `user-1`.
+... returns newspaper articles written by `user-1`.
 URL Permission attributes are used in the same way:

 ```
 /articles?author=user-1:all
 ```

-Grants access to all CRUD operations on articles written by author `user-1`.
+... which grants access to all CRUD operations on articles written by author `user-1`.

 ```
 /articles?author=user-1&status=published:read